Coaching is for when you know something needs to shift—but you’re not sure what, or how to make it stick.

 If you can answer even one of these questions, you’re ready to start.

-Most managers are not trained to recognize mental health struggles or have effective conversations about them.
+Most managers aren’t trained to recognize mental health struggles or have effective conversations about them.
 Instead, they fumble through awkward check-ins, avoid the topic entirely, or unintentionally overstep — often making things worse.

-A culture where people suffer in silence because leadership doesn’t feel safe to turn to.
+The result?
+Prolonged sick leave.
+Talented employees leaving.
+A culture where people suffer in silence because they don’t trust leadership to handle it.

 I train managers and leaders to recognize mental health challenges early and respond in a way that is both human and appropriate.